pri-k/docs-mysql/bootstrapping.html.md

+---
-# Bootstrapping a Galera Cluster
+title: Bootstrapping a Galera Cluster
+---

 Bootstrapping is the process of (re)starting a Galera cluster.